Service Dogs for People Who Are Deaf or Have Hearing Loss

 - General sound awareness

-Hearing Dogs communicate with their Deaf partners by making physical contact with them and then leading them to the location of the sound.
+Service Dogs for Hearing communicate with their deaf partners by making physical contact with them and then leading them to the location of the sound.
 Small dogs will jump up on a person's leg or lap to alert their partner, while large dogs will seek out a person's hand with their nose to make contact.

-Our Hearing Dogs are both mixed breeds from shelters or rescue groups, and puppies from our puppy program who are better suited to a career as a Hearing Dog.
-Our Hearing Dog program is available to anyone ages 15 and older.
+Our Service Dogs for Hearing are both mixed breeds from shelters or rescue groups, and puppies from our puppy program who are better suited to a career as a Service Dogs for Hearing.
+Our Service Dogs for Hearing program is available to anyone ages 15 and older.